-You are not considered to have a tax home in a foreign country for any period during which your abode is in the United States.
-For tax years beginning after December 31, 2017, you are not considered to have a tax home in a foreign country for any period during which your abode is in the United States unless you are serving in support of the Armed Forces of the United States in a area designated as a combat zone.
-See http://www.irs.gov/uac/Combat-Zones.
+You are not considered to have a tax home in a foreign country for any period during which your abode is in the United States unless, for tax years beginning after December 31, 2017, you are serving in support of the Armed Forces of the United States in an area designated as a combat zone.

 "Abode" has been variously defined as one's home, habitation, residence, domicile, or place of dwelling.
 It does not mean your principal place of business.
 "Abode" has a domestic rather than a vocational meaning and does not mean the same as "tax home."
 The location of your abode often will depend on where you maintain your economic, family, and personal ties.